 5 Robert Hales, the Norfolk Giant, was born at West Somerton, near Winterton-on-Sea, in 1820.
 He is buried in the village churchyard.
 He was 7 foot 8 inches tall.
 That’s the effect of sea air for you.

 6 You’ll find marram grass on dunes around the Norfolk coast.
 It’s to be encouraged as its deep roots fight against sand erosion by high and rough tides.
-Marram is Old Norse for sea (marr) and salk or stem (halmr).
+Marram is Old Norse for sea (marr) and straw or reed (halmr).

 7 Arthur Conan Doyle first conceived the idea for The Hound of the Baskervilles whilst holidaying in Cromer with Bertram Fletcher Robinson after hearing local folklore tales regarding the local legend of a ferocious dog called Black Shuck.
 We don’t know if he was thinking of nearby Holme-next-the-Sea when he named his imperturbable sleuth.